 This document has the truck and trailer details, driver, shipper, and consignee details used in the dispatch.
 This document will be generated once load or dispatch is created.

-Proof of delivery is typically a receipt that is signed as confirmation by the consignee after having received the load.
-The consignee, when accepting delivery of the goods, should note any visible loss or damage on the POD.
+Proof of delivery is typically a receipt signed as confirmation by the consignee after having received the load.
+When accepting delivery of the goods, the consignee should note any visible loss or damage on the POD.
 It is the right of the freight shipper to request a copy of the POD at any time.